RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/6-signature-provider.md

 // We can initialize the RequestNetwork class with the signature provider const requestNetwork = new RequestNetwork.RequestNetwork({
-  mySignatureProvider,
+  signatureProvider: mySignatureProvider,
 });

-// later on, you can even add more identity supported mySignatureProvider.addIdentity(anotherIdentity, anotherWalletId);
+// later on, you can even add more supported identities mySignatureProvider.addIdentity(anotherIdentity, anotherWalletId);
 ```